 “I would take the elevator down, and then just run up the stairs,” he shares.
 “I would do that about six times through, about twice a week, and it was a really good workout.”

-Zoller recently won the first 5k snowshoe race on January 4 in the 2015 Beaver Creek Running Series: Snowshoe Edition.
-A crew team member in high school, and an off-road triathlete since, the endurance athlete competes in snowshoe racing as less regimented, off-season training.
+A crew team member in high school and an off-road triathlete since, this endurance athlete competes in snowshoe racing as less regimented, off-season training.

 “One thing about snowshoe racing, actually what I like about it — more than just regular road running — is it’s a lot like trail running where it requires strength,” he explains.